wp-plugins/insert-callout/readme.txt

 	- Allow multiple callouts per post.
 	- Add syntax hint on edit page.
 	- Default a style to settings page.
+Version 1.0.4
+	- Fixed: Line breaks within a callout caused it to not be processed.
 == Frequently Asked Questions ==

 No questions have been asked.